Peltiers (Thermoelectric Coolers)

 Max.
 Operating Temp

-The maximum operating temperature () is the maximum temperature any part of the Peltier is allowed to reach.
+The maximum operating temperature () is the maximum temperature any part of the Peltier device is allowed to reach.
 Naturally this is the maximum temperature of the hot side.

 Do NOT confuse this with the maximum temperature differential, .

-Be very careful not to exceed the maximum. operating temperature!
+Be very careful not to exceed the maximum operating temperature!
 Among other things, you could cause the solder connecting the thermoelectric pairs inside the Peltier module to melt, destroying the device (and potentially causing short-circuits).
 This solder usually melts around 120-160°C.

 How Should I Drive One Of These?